-With 30% rebates from the federal government, the final price of the new home solar system All Energy Solar installed for us will be just a couple thousand dollars, and we’ll likely make that money back in energy savings in under ten years.
+With 30% rebates from the federal government, the final price of the new home solar system All Energy Solar installed for us was just a few thousand dollars, and we’ll likely make that money back in energy savings in under ten years.
 After that, we’ll just be saving on our electricity and selling our surplus back to the grid to the tune of hundreds of dollars each year.

 The process of getting our solar panels was really easy.
 All Energy Solar, a Twin Cities-based company, handled the entire project start to finish, from initial site assessment to design to paperwork to electrical hook-ups.
 The staff at All Energy Solar evaluated our roof for solar capacity, developed a design, and even submitted our paperwork to the state for a special rebate program promoting panels made here in Minnesota.

 They patiently answered my numerous questions, updated our order when situations changed, and held our hands through the whole process of getting paperwork filed, panels ordered and installed, and hooked up to the grid.

 Here’s the All Energy Solar team installing our panels.